Last Updated on November 27, 2020 by Queenie Mak

 - Yuigahama Beach – the popular sandy beach has good changing and shower facilities

-The last day of your 5 day itinerary in Tokyo is about getting off the beaten path and visit laidback neighbourhoods like Shimokitazawa and Kichijoji.
+The last day of your 5 day Tokyo itinerary is about getting off the beaten path and visit laidback neighbourhoods like Shimokitazawa and Kichijoji.
 Plus, you have a chance to get a glimpse of hundreds of lucky cats at Gōtokuji Temple.

 Star your last day in Tokyo in the cool and retro neighbourhood of Shimokitazawa.